GamesCreed

 Crash Bandicoot 4, It's About Time, PlayStation 5, Review, Gameplay, Screenshot, GamesCreed

-At its center, Crash 4 remains rooted in the old method of getting things done; however, that is not awful.
+At its core, Crash 4 remains rooted in the old method of getting things done; however, that is not necessarily a bad thing.
 The visuals are cleaner now, and Crash has a couple of new tricks, yet if you squint, Crash 4 resembles the standard, worn-out platformer you’ve generally adored.

 Review Overview